pravega/pravega-operator/doc/troubleshooting.md

 Alternatively, we can edit the configmap and add entry as `0.10.0:0.10.0` in the configmap and restart the pravega-operator pod
 ## Unsupported upgrade from version

-while upgrading pravega, if we get the error similar to below
+While upgrading pravega, if we get the error similar to below

 ```
 Error from server (unsupported upgrade from version 0.8.0-2640.e4c436ba9 to 0.9.0-2752.2652549b3): error when applying patch